 John’s company would be a safe follower.
 John was wondering, “If I wait too long, how would the board feel to be a late mover?”

-John decided to give David, a fellow CTO in the wireless networking industry a call.
-A year before, he was in a similar boat and he has successfully transitioned to the AWS cloud.
+John decided to give David, a fellow CTO in the wireless networking industry, a call.
+A year before, he was in a similar boat and he has successfully transitioned to the AWS Cloud.
 David was happy to take John’s call.
-Here are some snippets of their conversation.
+Here are some snippets of their conversation:

-David: I thought long and deep about the transition too.
+David: I thought long and deep about the transition, too.
 My team had spent years fine-tuning our process with the data centers.
 We have unique technology requirements that are specific to our industry and few nuances that we created for our own enterprise.
 We wanted all that transitioned.
-So, we had an external partner audit our process at our current data center and combine it with the best AWS practices.
+So, we had an external partner audit the process at our current data center and combine it with the best AWS practices.
 My team looked at the complete infrastructure blueprint, customized for our business before the transition.

 For the transition, we took a phased migration approach.
 We created a staging environment on the cloud side.
-We had mock “cut over” to further reduce the migration risk before the actual transition.
+We had mock “cutover” to further reduce the migration risk before the actual transition.
 Our iterative testing practice ensured seamless performance on the business side.
 Many on the business side knew of the transition only when we told them!

-On scalability, each one of availability zones had built in applications to auto scale based on traffic.
+On scalability, each one of Availability Zones had built-in applications to auto scale based on traffic.
 My engineers loved the auto-scale feature.
-Saved a lot of time, effort and cost on our end.
+Saved a lot of time, effort, and cost on our end.